Eisenmonoxid/S6Patcher/Features/Modloader.md

 paths are loaded by the game first before loading anything else.
 If the path does not exist, the game will launch normally without notification.

 ## Creating a mod
-Use the [bba6 - Tool](https://github.com/mcb5637/bba6tool) (written by yoq and mcb) to unpack your game files (.bba) and to create a `"mod.bba"` containing your modified game files and additional files.
+Use the [bba6 - Tool](https://github.com/mcb5637/bba6tool) (written by yoq) to unpack your game files (.bba) and to create a `"mod.bba"` containing your modified game files and additional files.
 For the History Editions, it is not necessary to use the bba6 - Tool, you can directly put any modified files in the folder mentioned above.
 **Note:** The folder structure of the game has to be retained in the `mod.bba` / the `modloader/shr` folder.